outbreak-info/covid_imperial_college/README.md

 * [Dataverse](https://github.com/juliamullen/dataverses)

 ### Detailed Documentation of the parser
 Jupyter notebooks for the parser provides more detailed documentation on the parser itself.
+Delete the notebooks folder if it interferes with your downstream processing.